 One hundred and fifteen coral and granite islands rising up out of the Indian Ocean – this is the Seychelles!
-A dream come true - calm azure waters, deserted beaches, tropical paradise and turquoise lagoons.
+An Indian Ocean holiday dream come true - calm azure waters, deserted beaches, tropical paradise and turquoise lagoons.
 This string of islands offers sparkling white sandy beaches and coral reefs bustling with sea life.
 The flora and fauna are unique, the mountains are covered in lush vegetation, and the landscape offers a stunning and multi-faceted panorama.

 The first European to pass through the Seychelles was Portuguese Admiral Vasco da Gama in 1502, followed by the English in 1609.
 A transit point for trade between Africa and Asia, the islands were used by pirates until 1756, when the French took control, laying down their "Stone of Possession" (visible today at the museum in Mahé) and naming the islands after Jean Moreau de Séchelles.
 Britain and France fought over the islands from the late 18th to early 19th century, with Britain finally gaining control in 1814.
 Achieving independence from Britain in 1976, the Seychelles today is a true success story of people who claim origins from all over the world and live together with an unusual and inspiring degree of harmony in diversity.

 The three most popular islands in the Seychelles archipelago are Mahé, Praslin, and La Digue.
 Home to 98% of the Seychelles' population, these three are clustered in the archipelago’s northeast area known as the Inner Island group.
 Mahé and Praslin are Seychelles' largest islands (nearby Silhouette Island is larger than La Digue, but less populated), and all three are granitic (versus coral).
-The Inner Islands also include other popular islands to visit, such as Denis, Bird, Silhouette, and North.
+The Inner Islands also include other popular islands to visit on your Seychelles holiday, such as Denis, Bird, Silhouette, and North.

 Seychelles’ enviable climate is always warm and without extremes.
-In this tropical haven, the temperature seldom drops below 24°C or rises above 32°C making Seychelles a year round destination for sun worshippers and beach lovers.
-During the north-west trade winds that occur between the October and March, the sea is generally calm and the weather warm and humid, in January and February the islands receive their life-giving rains, rejuvenating the rivers and streams.
+In this tropical haven, the temperature seldom drops below 24°C or rises above 32°C making Seychelles a year-round island holiday destination for sun worshippers and beach lovers.
+During the north-west trade winds that occur between October and March, the sea is generally calm and the weather warm and humid, in January and February the islands receive their life-giving rains, rejuvenating the rivers and streams.
 From May to September the weather is cooler and drier with livelier seas - particularly on the south-eastern coasts.

 The Seychelles is 2 hours ahead of South Africa.